3v401/HackTheBox/Headless/README.md

 This command returns the output of nmap into `output_nmap.txt`file.

 `-sC`: Default Script Scan.
-Runs a set of standard nmap scripts at the target host (Checking for open proxy servers, identifying HTTP servers, detecting SSL/TLS certificate details... etc).
-This command adds depth to the scan by running various scripts that can uncover additional information and potential vulnerabilities.
+This flag runs a set of standard nmap scripts at the target host (10.10.11.8) to uncover additional information and potential vulnerabilities.

 `-sV`: Version Detection.
-Probes open ports to determine what service and version is running on them.
-It sends various probes to the open ports and analyzing the responses (e.g., Identifying application and version running on each open port).
+Probes open ports to determine what service and version is running on them (e.g., Identifying application and version running on each open port).
 It ensures you get accurate service and version information for the open ports, which can be crucial for identifying specific vulnerabilities and understanding the network environment better.

 Concatenating `-sC` and `-sV` in `nmap` scans is a common practice because it provides a detailed analysis of the target.

 The summary of the outcome is the following: